equalisysdev/spbuild/README.md

 spbuild build [OPTIONS]
 ```
 Here are some available options:
-- `-p`, `--project-path`: Path to the project config file (If folder passed, defaults to spbuild.json)
+- `-s`, `--solution-path`: Path to the project config file (If folder passed, defaults to spbuild.json)
 - `-o`, `--output-path`: Path to the output folder (where the application is built).
 Defaults to project-path/output

 ## Naming